 Please note, you will need to contact your lecturer in advance if you wish to attend an on-campus class or tutorial.

 What will you study?

-TEP021 - Computing for Tertiary Study (core unit)
+TEP021 - Foundations for Success (core unit)

 Find out more about TEP021 in the CDU course catalogue.